 The task force emphasized safe opioid stewardship, recommending approaches that mitigate opioid exposure.
-Additionally, they believe there is a need for multidisciplinary approaches to chronic pain that focuses on the patient's medical condition, co-morbidities and various aspects of care including: medications, restorative movement therapies, interventional procedures, integrative health services, and behavioral health.
+Additionally, they believe there is a need for multidisciplinary approaches to chronic pain that focuses on the patient's medical condition, co-morbidities, and various aspects of care including medications, restorative movement therapies, interventional procedures, integrative health services, and behavioral health.

 - Address Needs and Gaps

-The task force also found the need to address stigma, risk assessment, access to care and education for all stakeholders.
+The task force also found the need to address stigma, risk assessment, access to care, and education for all stakeholders.
 Addressing these needs and gaps will help clinicians manage acute and chronic pain in an individualized patient-centered way.
-The CDC released a guideline for prescribing opioids for chronic pain and believe it may have been misinterpreted and misapplied.
+The CDC released a guideline for prescribing opioids for chronic pain and believes it may have been misinterpreted and misapplied.
 The Task Force believes unintended consequences such as forced tapering and patient abandonment have contributed to adverse patient outcomes.